-- Information about our plan.
+• Information about our plan.
 This includes, for example, information about the plan's financial condition.
-It also includes information about the number of appeals made by members and the plan's Star ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our network providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - For a list of the providers in the plan's network, see the Provider Directory. - For a list of the pharmacies in the plan's network, see the Provider Directory. - For more detailed information about our providers or pharmacies, you can call Customer Care (Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.) or visit our website at our.humana.com/ncshp. - Information about your coverage and the rules you must follow when using your coverage. - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - To get the details on your Part D prescription drug coverage, see Chapters 5 and 6 of this booklet plus the plan's Prescription Drug Guide (Formulary) (See Chapter 6, Section 1.1 of this booklet for how to access the Drug Guide.)
-These chapters, together with the Prescription Drug Guide (Formulary), tell you what drugs are covered and explain the rules you must follow and the restrictions to your coverage for certain drugs.

-- We have special programs for members that focus on keeping you healthy, detecting early indicators of health risks, ensuring your care is delivered safely and efficiently across all levels of care, and managing chronic conditions.
+It also includes information about the number of appeals made by members and the plan's Star ratings, including how it has been rated by plan members and how it compares to other Medicare health plans.

+• Information about our network providers.

+- For example, you have the right to get information from us about the qualifications of the providers in our network and how we pay the providers in our network. - For a list of the providers in the plan's network, see the Provider Directory. - For more detailed information about our providers, you can call Customer Care (Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.) or visit our website at www.humana.com. - Information about your coverage and the rules you must follow when using your coverage. - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - We have special programs for members that focus on keeping you healthy, detecting early indicators of health risks, ensuring your care is delivered safely and efficiently across all levels of care, and managing chronic conditions.
 Also, our case management program offers supportive services to members with complicated medical conditions, or those who have been hospitalized.
 A Humana nurse helps you navigate the health care system and assists in coordinating care.
 Other programs help people manage health conditions like diabetes, congestive heart failure, chronic obstructive pulmonary disease (COPD), and other illnesses.
 All of these programs are voluntary.
 If you qualify and are contacted about one of these special programs, we encourage you to participate as most members find these programs to be very helpful.
 You may choose to discontinue at any time by just letting your care manager know.
-If you would like more information about these special health programs, call the Nurse Advise Line team at 1-800-491-4164, TTY 711. - If you have questions about the rules or restrictions, please call Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.) - Information about why something is not covered and what you can do about it. - If a medical service or Part D drug is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
-You have the right to this explanation even if you received the medical service or drug from an out-of-network provider or pharmacy. - If you are not happy or if you disagree with a decision we make about what medical care or Part D drug is covered for you, you have the right to ask us to change the decision.
+If you would like more information about these special health programs, call the Nurse Advise Line team at 1-800-491-4164, TTY 711.

+- If you have questions about the rules or restrictions, please call Customer Care.
+(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.) - Information about why something is not covered and what you can do about it. - If a medical service is not covered for you, or if your coverage is restricted in some way, you can ask us for a written explanation.
+You have the right to this explanation even if you received the medical service from an out-of-network provider. - If you are not happy or if you disagree with a decision we make about what medical care is covered for you, you have the right to ask us to change the decision.
 You can ask us to change the decision by making an appeal.
-For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 9 of this booklet.
+For details on what to do if something is not covered for you in the way you think it should be covered, see Chapter 7 of this booklet.
 It gives you the details about how to make an appeal if you want us to change our decision.
-(Chapter 9 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care or a Part D prescription drug, see Chapter 7 of this booklet.
+(Chapter 7 also tells about how to make a complaint about quality of care, waiting times, and other concerns.) - If you want to ask our plan to pay our share of a bill you have received for medical care, see Chapter 5 of this booklet.